N33rdZ/Blog/_posts/2020-10-11-CyberTalentsArabRegionals2020.md

 as we can see we got `Win7SP0x64` profile

-first thing got into my mind is find the process list
+first thing that got into my mind is to find the process list
 ```
 [neroli@neroli-pc solve]$ volatility -f it5_not_this_easy.mem --profile=Win7SP0x64 pslist
 Volatility Foundation Volatility Framework 2.6.1